Chart Color Schemes

 Adamstown has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Adamstown's population, as of November 2025, is estimated at around 6,840 people.
-This reflects an increase of 505 individuals since the 2021 Census, which reported a population of 6,335.
-The increase is inferred from AreaSearch's estimation of the resident population at 6,811 based on ABS ERP data released in June 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 2,242 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Adamstown's population growth of 8.0% since the 2021 Census exceeded both the non-metro area's growth rate of 5.1% and the SA4 region's rate, marking it as a growth leader in the region.
-Natural growth contributed approximately 47.0% of overall population gains during recent periods, with overseas migration and interstate migration also being positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Adamstown's population is estimated at around 6,902 as of Nov 2025.
+This reflects an increase of 567 people since the 2021 Census, which reported a population of 6,335 people.
+The change is inferred from the resident population of 6,822 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 150 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,263 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Adamstown's growth rate of 9.0% since the 2021 census exceeded the non-metro area (5.7%), along with the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by natural growth that contributed approximately 47.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for Adamstown, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to Adamstown for years 2032 to 2041.
-Considering projected demographic shifts, a population increase just below the median of non-metropolitan areas nationally is expected for Adamstown.
-By 2041, the suburb's population is projected to expand by 526 persons, reflecting an overall gain of 4.4% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Considering the projected demographic shifts, a population increase just below the median of non-metropolitan areas nationally is expected, with the Adamstown statistical area (Lv2) expected to expand by 525 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 3.5% in total over the 17 years.

 Frequently Asked Questions - Population